Davíð Kristján Ólafsson

-Davíð Kristján Ólafsson (born 15 May 1995) is an Icelandic professional footballer who plays as a left-back for Polish club Cracovia.
+Davíð Kristján Ólafsson (born 15 May 1995) is an Icelandic professional footballer who plays as a left-back for I liga club Polonia Warsaw.

 Club career

-He signed for Aalesund in 2019.
+Ólafsson signed for Aalesund in 2019.
 He moved to Kalmar FF on 12 January 2022.
 On 25 February 2024, Polish side Cracovia announced the signing of Ólafsson on a two-and-a-half-year deal.
+On 12 January 2026, he signed with Greek side AEL until the end of the season.

+On 23 June 2026, Ólafsson returned to Poland, joining second-tier side Polonia Warsaw on a deal until the end of the 2027–28 season.

 International career

 He made his debut for the Iceland national team on 15 January 2019 in a friendly against Estonia, as a starter.